vekatze/neut/book/src/hello-external-world.md

 The name of a module archive must be something like `0-1`, `2-3-1`, `1-2-3-4-5-6`.

 The compiler interprets the names of archives as semantic versions.
-For example, if you create an archive `1-2-3`, and then `1-2-4`, the `1-2-4` is treated as a minor update of `1-2-3`.
+For example, if you create an archive `1-2-3` and then `1-2-4`, the `1-2-4` is treated as a newer compatible version of `1-2-3`.

 This tarball can be controlled with your version control system like Git and pushed to the remote repository, as usual: